Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Spectral properties of the killed transition operator on

-We solve them exactly as we did in the aperiodic case.
-This gives us the same answer $u_k^* = v_k^* $ for $1 \le k \le \varkappa'$ because the first $\varkappa'$ equations are the same and we did not use the equation in the second line.
-It is not hard to check that this equation is indeed satisfied for such $u^*$.
-Then the vector $ v^*$, which is proportional to $u^*$, is the left eigenvector of $\hat A$ corresponding to $\lambda_a$.
+We solve them exactly as we did in the aperiodic case for \eqref{eq: left ev}.
+This gives us the same answer $u_k^* = u_0^* v_k^* $ for $1 \le k \le \varkappa'$ because the first $\varkappa'$ equations are the same and we did not use the equation in the second line.
+It is not hard to check that this last equation is indeed satisfied for such $u^*$.
+Then $v^*$, which is proportional to $u^*$, is the eigenvector of ${\widehat A}^*$ corresponding to $\lambda_a$.
+Therefore,~\eqref{eq: A^n <} follows for any $\gamma \in (\varrho'/\lambda_a, 1)$ as in the aperiodic case with finite~$\varkappa$.

 \end{proof}